• Skip to primary navigation

 • Buy Neufchatel cream cheese, it's lower in fat than regular cream cheese and tastes/has the same texture.
 To know if you've got soft peaks, lift up your hand mixer (turned off) and if the whipped cream stands up like cones, it's ready.
 If it looks like it's melting into the rest of the cream, it needs to be mixed longer.

-Want to get more single serving recipes delivered and others like this pumpkin cake to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this pumpkin bundt cake delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.